gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

   - project's runtime structure (elements are threads, processes, transactions)
   - allocation structure (project management structure)
 - each structure class uses different connectors and different performance attributes

+:cry: :cry: **so hungry** :cry: :cry:

+### Code Structure
-- **module** : software component that hides a secret
+- **module** : software component that hides a secret - big part of code structure
-  - behaviour hiding
+  - behaviour hiding modules
-  - hardware hiding (hide communication between software and hardware)
+  - hardware hiding modules (hide communication between software and hardware)
     - eg robot's secret is its language
   - software hiding modules
     - have secrets like algorithms, data structures (can be generalized to 3 types - tuples, list, sets)

-:cry: :cry: **so hungry** :cry: :cry:

-### Code Structure
-- amount of knowledge that compnents/modules have of each other kept to minimum
+- amount of knowledge that component modules have of each other kept to minimum (**high cohesion low coupling**)
 - information flow between compoenents is restricted to flow from method calls
 - connectors in structures have:
   - direction - if module A invokes a method of module B then A -> B is connected